nolanlawson/css-talk-2022/markdown.md

 ...followed by all the writes.

-This ensures you only at most pay for style calculation twice – once during the reads, and again during the writes.
+This ensures you only at most pay for style calculation at most twice – once during the reads, and again during the writes.

 ---